Can Alcohol Withdrawal Cause Seizures? Here’s What You Should Know About Alcohol Withdrawal Seizures

 • Uncontrollable tremors

-• Extreme confusion, hallucinations, and confusion
+• Extreme confusion and hallucinations

 • Racing heart or irregular heartbeat